Historical Markers in Terrebonne Parish, Louisiana

 Terrebonne Parish Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Terrebonne Parish, Louisiana.
+This timeline provides a condensed summary of the historical journey of Terrebonne Parish, Louisiana.

 - 1810 - Terrebonne Parish is established as a civil parish by the Louisiana Legislature.